15 best luxury hotels in Iceland

 Enjoying an incomparable location on Mount Hengill, ION is widely regarded as one of the best hotels in Iceland.
 It’s dramatically set among lava fields under an hour’s drive from Reykjavik.

-Get pampered at the Lava Spa, wine and dine at the Silfra Restaurant, and explore the nearby UNESCO World Heritage Site of Thingvellir National Park.
+Get pampered at the Lava Spa, wine and dine at the Silfra Restaurant, and explore the nearby UNESCO World Heritage Site of Thingvellir National Park – one of my own favourite spots in Iceland.

 This iconic Icelandic design hotel allows you to get up close and personal with the Land of Fire and Ice.